An estimated 17,000 people annually in the UK suffer from hearing conditions due to excessive noise at work.

 In this blog, we have discussed Noise Risk assessment at length, starting from the basic definition, noise risk assessment procedure, and surrounding subjects.

-Noise at work is the term given to the noise levels that employees are exposed to at work and is centered around their safety and protection.
+Noise at work is the term given to the noise levels that employees are exposed to at work and is centred around their safety and protection.

 According to The Control of Noise at Work Regulations (2005) legislation, it is the duty of employers to reduce noise levels while providing workers with training and equipment to control the risk from noise.